petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/page-versioning.md

    ![Select the variation you want to merge on top of the base variation.](./page-versioning/images/09.png)

-When two variations of Site Pages are merged, new Pages that don't exist in the base variation are added to it.
-And if a Page exists in both variations, and at least one version of the Page is marked as ready for publishing, the latest version marked as ready is added as a new variation for its corresponding Page in the base variation.
+When two variations of site pages are merged, new pages that don't exist in the base variation are added to it.
+And if a page exists in both variations, and at least one version of the page is marked as ready for publishing, the latest version marked as ready is added as a new variation for its corresponding page in the base variation.
 Older variations not marked as ready for publishing are not copied.

 ## Managing Variation Permissions